bekk/bekk-christmas/post/ml/knitting-machine-learning-❤️.md

 * Finally, the model, a prediction network, was trained using CNN.
 For reference, the entire process is visualised in the figure below.
 The resulting predictor, named _Img2Prog_, could now be fed an image of a pattern as input, producing the recipe for the corresponding pattern as output.
 Amazing!

 <img src="https://i.ibb.co/wgxqHzD/knit1.jpg" width=600px style="display: block; margin-left: auto; margin-right: auto;" />

+If you still have some Christmas gifts left to buy/make, you now know what to do.
+Find your favourite theme, take a picture, apply _Img2Prog_ and start knitting!
+Merry Knitmas :D